Addiction Counseling Courses-NAADAC & NYS CASAC (OASAS) Approved

 This course will provide a thorough description of treatment plan development, establishing short-term, concrete, reachable goals & objectives that help move your client forward in treatment and their recovery journey.

 This course also details how to create a needs list and the importance of the bio-psychosocial in informing that list.
 Lastly, this course will help you establish rapport and create a trusting treatment alliance that enables collaboration between your client and you in formulating the treatment plan.
-At the end of this training, you will have refreshed your treatment planning and client documentation skills.
+You will have refreshed your treatment planning and client documentation skills at the end of this training.

 27 Credit Hours (CASAC & NAADAC Renewal)